core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

    - Each server can reply to each of the N received requests with multiple responses over time (see {{sec-request-response-multi}}).
 All the responses to the same received request are sent to the same proxy that has forwarded that request, which in turn relays those responses to the client.

    - From each proxy, the client receives all the responses to the group request that each server has sent to that proxy.
-Even in case the client is able to distinguish the different servers originating the responses (e.g., by using the approach defined in {{I-D.ietf-core-groupcomm-proxy}}), the client would receive the same response content originated by each server N times, as relayed by the N proxies.
+Even in case the client is able to distinguish the different servers originating the responses (e.g., leveraging the approach used by the realization of proxy specified in {{I-D.ietf-core-groupcomm-proxy}}), the client would receive the same response content originated by each server N times, as relayed by the N proxies.

 * If secure group communication with Group OSCORE is used (see {{chap-oscore}}), each server is able to determine that each received copy of the group request is in fact originated by the same client.
 In particular, each server is able to determine that all such received requests are copies of exactly the same group request.